Welcome to the Management System, the “backbone” of CCV‘s continued development of a strong, capable infrastructure.

 The main ingredient of the Management System is people.
 As leaders, we must find staff and volunteers, train and develop them, communicate with them, and put systems in place that help them to succeed.
 The Management System is the framework for implementing these systems.

-The Management System contains the methods we use to analyze stakeholder needs, define processes that meet those needs, and manage these processes to ensure that results are predictable and repeatable.
-The Management System also provides the framework for continuous improvement, increasing the likelihood of achieving the satisfaction of the stakeholders.
-It gives the stakeholders confidence that CCV has the capability to consistently deliver.
+The Management System contains the methods we use to analyze stakeholder needs, define processes that meet those needs and manage these processes to ensure that results are predictable and repeatable.
+The Management System also provides the framework for continuous improvement, increasing the likelihood of achieving the stakeholders’ satisfaction.
+It gives the stakeholders confidence that CCV has the capability to deliver consistently.

 How does the Management System benefit CCV?

 There are many reasons our church has implemented a Management System.
 The first is that it brings consistency to routine activities and helps to ensure best practices.
 What does that mean?
-The bottom line is this, one of the biggest challenges in a high growth environment is rapidly identifying, recruiting, training, and deploying leaders.
+The bottom line is this one of the biggest challenges in any successful organization is effectively identifying, recruiting, training, and deploying leaders.
 The senior leader’s ability to constantly communicate and give direction is limited.
 Even the best leaders can only do so much.
-Keeping up with a continuously increasing demand for new staff and volunteers requires us to develop and implement systems.
+Keeping up with an increasing demand for new staff and volunteers requires us to develop and implement systems.
 These systems, collectively, form the Management “System.”

-The Management System is a training aid which enables staff and volunteers to be trained quickly and efficiently.
+The Management System is a training aid that enables staff and volunteers to be trained quickly and efficiently.
 Best practices are established, documented, and made available to anyone needing to know.

 The Management System formalizes our communication infrastructure.
 Simply put, it provides a vehicle for organizing and disseminating information.
 Once it’s set up, a “one-stop shopping” simplicity is in place when information is needed to get something done.
-From “How do I spend money?” to “How do we plan, design, produce, and execute the weekend service?” methods are established and made available, enabling new people to come up to speed quickly.
+From “How do I spend money?” to “How do we assess an individual’s spiritual gifts?” methods are established and made available, enabling new people to come up to speed quickly.

 What does the Management System include?

 The Management System is organized under 5 different sections or elements, with a Manual at the top of the hierarchy.
 The Management System Manual defines the “minimum requirements” under each element.
 For example, under “Management System Administration,” the manual explains that systems are in place to ensure the proper control of data, documents, and records.
-It refers to a set of procedures that the church is following to ensure the consistent control of data, documents, and records.
-The Management System Manual also functions as a guide to the organization and hierarchy of the system, helping us to navigate and easily find what we need.
+It refers to a set of procedures that the church follows to ensure the consistent control of data, documents, and records.
+The Management System Manual also functions as a guide to the system’s organization and hierarchy, helping us navigate and easily find what we need.

-The elements of the Management System are listed below along with a listing of the areas under each element within which CCV has (or soon plans to) defined minimum requirements:
+The elements of the Management System are listed below, along with a listing of the areas under each element within which CCV has defined minimum requirements:

 Management System Administration